jerryji1993/DNABERT/README.md

 # DNABERT
+This repository includes the implementation of 'DNABERT: pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome'.
+Please cite our paper if you use the models or codes.
+The repo is still under developing, so please kindly let us know if there is any issue.

-This repository contains DNABERT package.
-In this package, we offers resources including: source codes of the DNABERT model, usage examples, pre-trained models, fine-tuned models and visulization tool.
+ In this package, we provides resources including: source codes of the DNABERT model, usage examples, pre-trained models, fine-tuned models and visulization tool.
 This package is still under development, as more features will be included gradually.
 Training of DNABERT consists of general-purposed pre-training and task-specific fine-tuning.
 As a contribution of our project, we released the pre-trained models in this repository.
 We extended codes from [huggingface](https://github.com/huggingface/transformers) and adapted them to the DNA scenario.